-- 1. NMSU does not discriminate on the basis of sex in education programs and activities; Title IX of the Education Amendments Act of 1972 is a federal law that states: - "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance." - 2.
+- 1. NMSU does not discriminate on the basis of sex in education programs and activities.
+Title IX of the Education Amendments Act of 1972 is a federal law that states: "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance." - 2.
 Title IX prohibits: - a.
 Sexual misconduct (including sexual violence) - b.
 Sex discrimination (gender bias) - c.
 Sexual harassment - d.
 Retaliation - 3.
 Title IX applies to students, staff and faculty.
-Title IX requires reporting from "responsible employees" for which purposes of policy can be defined to include:
+Title IX requires reporting from "responsible employees" for which purposes of policy can be defined to include: - a.

-- a.
 Those with authority to address and remedy sex-based discrimination and harassment; and/or - b.
-Those with responsibility to report sexual misconduct to a supervisor and OIE; and/or - c.
+Those with responsibility to report sexual misconduct to a supervisor and the Office of Institutional Equity; and/or - c.
 Those who a student would responsibly believe have such authority or obligation. - 4.
 In cases involving harassing speech, assessing Title IX applicability to off-campus behavior will require a two-prong test: - a.
 Does NMSU have control over the harasser (subject to our rules) and - b.
 Does NMSU have control over the context of the harassment (on our property, in our programs, on land we lease or control, or at events we sponsor) - 5.
 NMSU will reserve the option to take off-campus jurisdiction in cases involving sexual violence, sexual assault, or rape that involve students or employees. - 6.
-The President will designate an administrator to serve as the NMSU Title IX Coordinator, whose duties will include overseeing all Title IX complaints and identifying and addressing systemic problems that arise during the review of such complaints. - 7.
+The President will designate an administrator to serve as the NMSU Title IX Coordinator, whose duties will include overseeing all Title IX complaints and identifying and

+- addressing systemic problems that arise during the review of such complaints. - 7.
 Inquiries concerning the application of Title IX may be referred to the NMSU Title IX Coordinator or the Office of Civil Rights of the United States Department of Education.
-The NMSU OIE website will include the NMSU Title IX Coordinator's name, office address, telephone number, and e-mail address as well as the link to the Office for Civil Rights. - D. Campus Violence Elimination Act (Campus SaVE Act) Notice:
+The Office of Institutional Equity website contains the NMSU Title IX Coordinator's name, office address, telephone number, and e-mail address as well as the link to the Office for Civil Rights. - D. Campus Violence Elimination Act (Campus SaVE Act) Notice:

-NMSU does not tolerate any sexual violence to include intimate partner violence which can be - defined as any physical, sexual, or psychological harm against an individual by a current or former partner or spouse of the individual.
+NMSU does not tolerate any sexual violence to include intimate partner violence which can be defined as any physical, sexual, or psychological harm against an individual by a current or former partner or spouse of the individual.
 Such sexual violence covers domestic violence, dating violence and stalking.
 The Campus SaVE Act complements and is a companion to Title IX and assists with the response to and prevention of sexual violence in higher education.
+The

+IX, and assists with the response to and prevention of sexual violence in higher education.
 The Act provides a framework for educational institutions to address incidents of sexual violence occurring on-campus, on public property within and adjacent to campus, and at non-campus properties like off-campus student organization housing, campus sponsored events and remote classrooms.